-Efficient Methods to Accelerate Polynomial Multiplication on GPU plication requires a significant amount of computation.
+Given the large-size N and a large modulus Q for each polynomial in FHE, polynomial multiplication requires a significant amount of computation.
 Fortunately, polynomial multiplication algorithms based on NTT (and, more generally, FFT) are highly parallelizable and can exploit the massive number of threads and high memory throughput on modern GPUs.